overcastsoftware/askell-wordpress-plugin/readme.txt

 = Is the plugin secure? =

 The plugin displays a credit card form directly in a WordPress block.

 The payment information is transferred over a secure TLS connection to the Askell JSON API from the user's browser and from there to your payment processor, without involving your WordPress database.

 This means that credit card information is stored securely by the payment processor of your choice, but not on your WordPress site or Askell itself, reducing the chance of liability in case of a security breach on your site.

+We highly recommend that you secure your website my any means you can, including using SSL/TLS encryption and following local data privacy regulations.

 = I would like to customise or contribute to the plugin, where can I get the source code? =